A goat CDT vaccination is commonly accepted as being necessary annually to keep goats healthy.

-Clostridial bacteria are found in the soil, and the clostridial diseases can cause sudden death.
+Clostridial bacteria are found in the soil, and clostridial diseases can cause sudden death.
 CDT vaccines protect goats from these diseases.

 Two vaccines are commonly used for goats, a 3-way vaccine called CDT and an 8-way vaccine called Covexine-8.
 The 3-way vaccine protects goats from clostridium perfringins type C and D (overeating disease) and clostridium tetani (tetanus).
 The 8-way vaccine protects goats against additional forms of clostridium, but the 3-way vaccine is usually sufficient for dairy goats in the US.

 Enterotoxemia is a condition where the clostridium bacteria normally present in a goat’s intestinal tract grow uncontrollably.
-This occurs when the movement of food through the intestines slows because of overeating of grain, spring pasture, milk or milk replacer.
-It often occurs after goats eat too much spring growth, and is therefore commonly referred to as “overeating” disease (also deadly if untreated).
+This occurs when the movement of food through the intestines slows because of overeating of grain, spring pasture, milk, or milk replacer.
+It often occurs after goats eat too much spring growth.
+Therefore it is commonly referred to as “overeating” disease (also deadly if untreated).

-Vaccinating kids born to unvaccinated dams earlier may not be effective due to their immature immune system.
+Vaccinating kids born to unvaccinated dams earlier may not be effective due to their immature immune systems.
 If kids from unvaccinated dams are going to be disbudded or castrated before immunity can be established, then the tetanus antitoxin should be used to provide temporary, short-term protection from tetanus.
 They will still need to be vaccinated with the CDT toxoid at three to four weeks, and again in three to four weeks to establish long-term protection for all three diseases.

 CDT injections are given subcutaneously (SQ or subQ) under the skin.
 A needle length of about 1”, gauge of 18 to 20, and the “tent” method is used.
 The loose skin is pulled up in the area of the injection site.
 The syringe and needle are held parallel to the body and the needle is pushed through the skin to administer the vaccine into the cavity created.

-Epinephrine is an Rx drug and is one of the few drugs that is not good beyond its expiration date, and a new bottle is necessary every year (store it in the refrigerator).
-If a goat does go into shock, there’s no time to go get the epinephrine, so always have it on hand with a fresh needle and syringe.
+Epinephrine is an Rx drug and is one of the few drugs that are not good beyond its expiration date.
+So, a new bottle is necessary every year (store it in the refrigerator).
+If a goat does go into shock, there’s no time to go get the epinephrine.
+Always have it on hand with a fresh needle and syringe when giving goats injections.